aharonium/opensiddur.org/posts/HTML/prayers/collective-welfare/nation/opening-prayers-for-legislative-bodies/prayer-of-the-guest-chaplain-of-the-u-s-senate-rabbi-yosef-greenberg-on-3-february-2016.html.md

 to embody the universal values of the Seven Commandments[foot]Sanhedrin 56a; cf. Tosefta Avodah Zarah 9:4 and Genesis Rabbah 34:8.
 Six items were commanded to Adam: concerning idolatry, blasphemy, bloodshed, illicit sexuality, theft, and laws…God added to Noah, the law of not eating from the flesh of a live animal.”
 (Mishneh Torah, Kings and Wars 9:1).
 The impetus behind sharing the sheva mitsvot in the context of ḤaBaD Lubavitch originates with the following teaching of Rabbi Menachem Mendel Schneerson: "We must do everything possible to ensure that the seven Noahide laws are observed.
-If this can be accomplished through force or through other kinder and more peaceful means through explaining to non-Jews that they should accept God’s wishes [we should do so]…Anyone who is able to influence a non-Jew in any way to keep the seven commandments is obligated to do so, since that is what God commanded Moses our teacher," (“Sheva Mitzvot Shel Benai Noach,” Hapardes 59:9 7-11, 5745).[/foot]&nbsp; which You, Almighty God, issued to Noaḥ and his family after the Great Flood, the foremost of which is not to commit murder.
+If this can be accomplished through force or through other kinder and more peaceful means through explaining to non-Jews that they should accept God’s wishes [we should do so]…Anyone who is able to influence a non-Jew in any way to keep the seven commandments is obligated to do so, since that is what God commanded Moses our teacher," (“Sheva Mitzvot Shel Benai Noach,” Hapardes 59:9 7-11, 5745).[/foot]&nbsp; which You, Almighty God, issued to Noaḥ and his family after the Great Flood, the foremost of which is not to commit murder.[foot]Which mitsvah is "foremost" in the collection of Mitsvot Bnei Noaḥ is arguable.
+For a full list, find "<a href="/?p=44362">The Seven Commandments for All Humanity (Bnei Noaḥ) in early Rabbinic sources</a>"[/foot]
 </div></td></tr>